Reuben Logan

-Reuben McKerrow Logan (born 28 July 2005) is a professional rugby union player who plays for Northampton Saints.
-He is the son of Scottish former rugby international Kenny Logan and television presenter Gabby Logan.
+Reuben McKerrow Logan (born 28 July 2005) is a professional rugby union player who plays for Sale Sharks.
+He is the son of Scottish former rugby international Kenny Logan and television presenter Gabby Logan, and grandson of former Wales footballer and manager Terry Yorath.

 Early life

 He attended Shiplake College before moving to Berkhamsted School.
 With Berkhamsted he won the Daily Mail Schools' Trophy in the 2021-22 season.
 He was a back but transitioned into a back row forward.

 Career

 He was in the academy of Wasps RFC.
 He signed a professional contract with Northampton Saints in March 2023.
 Northampton announced he would be in the intake for the senior academy squad for the 2023-24 season.
 He made his senior debut for Northampton in the Premiership Rugby Cup in September 2023.
 He was named in the Northampton starting XV for the first time for their fixture against Nottingham R.F.C. in the Premiership Rugby Cup on 9 November 2024.
 He played on loan at RFU Championship side Cambridge during the 2024-25 season.

 In April 2025, it was announced that he would join Sale Sharks at the start of the 2025-26 season.